BetMGM Missouri bonus code CBSSPORTS: Pre-register today and get $100 bonus plus up to $1,500 in bonus bets

 Missouri sports betting will launch on December 1, but you can pre-register and sign up with the MGM Missouri promo code CBSSPORTS to get bonus bets to wager on teams such as the Kansas City Chiefs and the Missouri Tigers

-Outside of Super Bowl Sunday, Thanksgiving marks the biggest day of the year for NFL football, and in turn, creates one of the biggest handles for sportsbooks across the country.
-Although Missouri residents aren't able to partake in the wagering side yet, you can pre-register for Missouri sportsbooks that launch live on Monday, Dec.
-1. BetMGM is one of the 10 Missouri betting apps accepting wagers on Monday, and by signing up early, you can secure even more bonus funds.
-With the latest BetMGM bonus code, new users get up to $1,500 in bonus bets if your first bet loses, plus $100 in bonus bets just for creating an account during the Missouri pre-registration period.
-Soon, you'll be able to use those bonus funds on Missouri teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues, or hundreds of other sports and teams around the world on BetMGM Sportsbook.
+Black Friday is filled with deals providing discounts for your purchases, but how many are offering you free money to spend simply by signing up for their sites?
+On Black Friday, as during the entire pre-registration period, BetMGM is offering Missouri residents up to $1,500 in bonus bets if your first bet loses, plus $100 in bonus bets just for creating an account during the Missouri pre-registration period with the latest BetMGM bonus code.
+Create your sports betting account today to be ready for when Missouri sports betting apps go live on Monday, Dec.
+1. In a few days, you'll be able to use those bonus funds on Missouri teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues, or hundreds of other sports and teams around the world on BetMGM Sportsbook.
 Sign up for BetMGM to claim your $100 in bonus bets and Missouri first bet offer here:

 How to claim the BetMGM promo code